aiverify-foundation/moonshot/docs/tutorial/cli/create_endpoint.md

+In this tutorial, you will learn how to configure and seamlessly connect Moonshot to your AI systems.
+A connector endpoint is a set of configuration that tells Moonshot how to connect to your AI model.

 1. Change directory to the root directory of Moonshot.

 2. Enter the following command to enter the CLI interactive mode: